- Technology and the Good Society

 - Family Policies in Western Countries

-Ana Marta González is Associate Professor of Moral Philosophy at the University of Navarra in Pamplona, Spain.
+Ana Marta González is Professor of Moral Philosophy at the University of Navarra in Pamplona, Spain.
 She has led several research projects, exploring intersections between moral philosophy and social sciences.
-She is currently leader of the Emotional Culture and Identity research project at Navarra.
+She is currently Director of the Emotional Culture and Identity project at the University of Navarra’s Institute for Culture and Society.
+She holds a post as academician at the Pontifical Academy of the Social Sciences (PASS).
 Professor González serves as Academic Leader of STI's Culture and Lifestyles branch.

-Among her recent publications are: Kant's Contribution to Social Theory (Kant Studien, 2009), Practical Rationality and Human Agency (with Alejandro Vigo, Olms, 2010), La ética explorada (Eunsa, 2009), Razón práctica y ciencias sociales en la ilustración escocesa (with Raquel Lázaro, Anuario filosófico, 2009), Ficción e identidad: ensayos de cultura postmoderna (Rialp, 2009), Contemporary Perspectives on Natural Law: Natural Law as a Limiting Concept (Ashgate, 2008), and Distinción social y moda (Eunsa, 2007).
+Among her publications are: La articulación ética de la vida social (Comares, 2016); To Fix or To Heal: Patient Care, Public Health, and the Limits of Biomedicine (NYU Press, 2016); Care Professions and Globalization (Palgrave Macmillan, 2014); Identities Through Fashion (Berg Publishers, 2012); Frontiers of Globalization: Kinship and Family Structures in Africa (Africa World Press, 2010); Kant's Contribution to Social Theory (Kant Studien, 2009), Practical Rationality and Human Agency (with Alejandro Vigo, Olms, 2010), La ética explorada (Eunsa, 2009), Razón práctica y ciencias sociales en la ilustración escocesa (with Raquel Lázaro, Anuario filosófico, 2009), Ficción e identidad: ensayos de cultura postmoderna (Rialp, 2009), Contemporary Perspectives on Natural Law: Natural Law as a Limiting Concept (Ashgate, 2008), and Distinción social y moda (Eunsa, 2007).

 She was a Fulbright Scholar at Harvard in 2002-2003 where she worked with Christine Korsgaard on the relationship between nature, culture, and morality in Kant’s practical philosophy.
 She earned her PhD from the University of Navarra.